jiup/kron/README.md

 ## Quick Start

-In order to receive help about a certain command, use `-h` option before the command
+For help about a specific command, please use `-h` option before that command

 ```
 $ kron -h command